Developed By: Committee on Anesthesia Care Team

 QUALIFIED ANESTHESIA PERSONNEL OR PRACTITIONERS: Physician anesthesiologists, anesthesiology fellows, physician residents, anesthesiologist assistants, and nurse anesthetists.

 DIRECTING VS. SUPERVISING CARE.
 In the ACT, the physician anesthesiologist’s involvement in the care varies when the physician anesthesiologist “directs” or “supervises” care.
 When he/she directs care, the physician anesthesiologist has substantially more direct involvement with the care provided than when supervising.
-At a minimum, to meet the ASA Guidelines for the Ethical Practice of Anesthesiology, in both situations, a physician anesthesiologist must provide pre-anesthesia evaluation and care and appropriate post-anesthesia care.
+At a minimum, to meet the ASA Guidelines for the Ethical Practice of Anesthesiology, in both situations, a physician anesthesiologist must provide pre-anesthesia evaluation, intra-operative/intra-procedural care and appropriate post-anesthesia care.

 PROCEDURE ROOM: An operating room or other location where an operation or diagnostic/therapeutic procedure is performed under anesthesia care.